Persimmon Creek Residents

 June 2024

-Byron Smith was born in Columbia, Missouri, in 1960.
+Byron Smith (1960-2024) was born in Columbia, Missouri.
 He attended the University of Missouri – Columbia, where he pursued drawing, painting and printmaking within the Fine Arts Department.
 From 1992 to 1996, he co-owned Columbia’s Mythmaker Gallery.
-He has been a member of the North Village Art District’s Grindstone Printmaking Shop, and he is currently a member of the Orr Street Artist Guild, where he occupies a studio.
+He was a longtime member of the Orr Street Artist Guild, where he occupied a studio.

-As a painter, Smith works in oil, watercolor and casein.
-He is best known for his landscapes of the Missouri River Valley.
-Smith also studies anatomical drawing and enjoys working from the human figure when not in the landscape.
-Additionally, inspired by his interest in local and regional Missouri history, Smith collects works on paper and prints.
+As a painter, Smith worked in oil, watercolor and casein.
+He was best known for his landscapes of the Missouri River Valley.
+Smith also studied anatomical drawing and enjoyed working from the human figure when not in the landscape.
+Additionally, inspired by his interest in local and regional Missouri history, Smith collected works on paper and prints.

 Smith’s paintings appear in multiple collections, among them the State Historical Society of Missouri in Columbia; The Museum of Art and Archeology at the University of Missouri; the Walters Gallery of the Boone County History & Culture Center; the Ashby-Hodge Gallery of American Art at Central Methodist University; the Daniel Boone Regional Library in Columbia; and numerous private collections.